Retired64/termux-dev-plus/README.md

 <img src="https://github.com/TermuxDev/termux-dev/blob/main/public/nvim-ctrl-n.jpg">
 </p>

-<h2>Syntaxes Nvim</h2>
+<h2>Syntax nvim</h2>

-> It is advisable to install the syntaxes of the languages to be used, for example:
+> It is advisable to install the syntax of the languages to be used, for example:

 ```bash
 :TSInstall python bash
 ```

-<h2>MasonInstall Nvim</h2>
+<h2>MasonInstall nvim</h2>

-> You can install packages inside "vim" using its "Mason" package installer, for example:
+> You can install packages inside "nvim" using its "Mason" package installer, for example:

 ```bash
 :MasonInstall tailwindcss-language-server eslint-lsp